Kotlin/KEEP/proposals/bound-callable-references.md

 However, at some point we may want to give it the semantics of a reference to an expression `Foo` which is null when the result of that expression is null.
 In other words, it would be equivalent to
 ```
 Foo?.let { it::bar }

 ```

-To be able to introduce this later without breaking source compatibility, we should **prohibit** double colon expressions of the form `Foo?::bar` where `Foo` may be resolved as an *expression*.
+To be able to introduce this later, we should **prohibit** double colon expressions of the form `Foo?::bar` where `Foo` may be resolved as an *expression*.
 This usually happens when there's a variable or a property named `Foo` in the scope. `Foo` in this case must be either a simple name or a dot qualified name expression.
 This restriction is needed to prevent the change of behavior:
 ```
 class Foo
 fun Foo?.bar() {}